Nandita-TBX/MARBET/README.md

 # MARBET - Decentralised Prediction Markets on Algorand

 MARBET is a web-based prediction market platform built on the Algorand blockchain.
-Users can create markets, place bets, and receive proportional payouts — all backed by real Algorand keypairs and cryptographic transaction signatures.
+Users can create markets, place bets, and receive proportional payouts, all backed by real Algorand keypairs and cryptographic transaction signatures.

 ## Features